 Although optimizing my nutrition, spending time in nature, exercise and adopting a positive attitude were key to my recovery, my results were limited until I became aware of the detrimental effects my environment was having on my health, especially EMFs, and more importantly taking steps to reduce my exposure.

 I quit my job and returned home to Ireland so I could recover and begin learning as much as I could about how our environment affects health.
 When I learned how to reduce my daily exposure, especially at nighttime my health took a dramatic turn for the better and has continued to spiral upwards.
 My lifestyle, especially my interaction with modern technology has been finely crafted so that I now can live a relatively normal life.

-I also have a BSc in Transport and Supply Chain Management, am passionate about local organic whole foods and love spending time in nature and generally being active in my community.
+I also have a BSc in Transport and Supply Chain Management, I enjoy hiking, resistance training, and eating local organic and wild foods.